Saskatchewan Roughriders: Corey Mace takes over (since 2023)

 The Riders announced Corey Mace would become the team's 48th head coach on November 30, 2023.
 Mace left the Toronto Argonauts organization after two seasons as defensive coordinator to take on the role, his first as a head coach.

 Among Mace's first moves as head coach was hiring Regina product Marc Mueller as offensive coordinator, someone Mace had previously coached with in Calgary.
 It was also announced that Kent Maugeri would stay on as special teams coordinator for his ninth overall season with the team.

 In early 2024, the Riders announced Mace would also serve as the team's defensive coordinator in addition to his head coaching duties.

 During Mace's first season at the helm in 2024, the Riders opened the season on a hot start before falling into a summer slump that included the club's first tie game since 2009.
 The team was able to rally later in the season, finishing the regular season with a record of 9–8–1.
 It was enough to make the playoffs for the first time since 2021, although the team fell short of a Grey Cup appearance.

 After defeating the BC Lions 24–21 to win the West Division, the Riders won their fifth Grey Cup in 2025, 25–17 over the Montreal Alouettes.

+Mace would hand over defensive coordinator duties to Josh Bell ahead of the 2026 season.